Rossa Mulcahy: Education

+Irish Army

 Mulcahy joined the Irish Army as a Cadet in 1986 and is a professional communications officer, having served in all CIS units of the Irish Army.

 Mulcahy has held appointments in the Joint Command and Staff School and the Defence Forces Management Information Framework Section.
 From 2019, Mulcahy served as Director of CIS, where he was responsible for cyber in the Defence Forces.
 From February 2020 he served as Director of Strategic Planning Branch, with responsibility for strategy development, defence policy implementation, annual plans, and international security and defence policy coordination.

 In October 2021, Mulcahy was promoted to Brigadier General and appointed Assistant Chief of Staff, responsible for organisation transformation, capability development, innovation, risk management, corporate governance, and industrial relations, doctrine and cultural transformation.

 Overseas service

 Mulcahy has overseas service with three deployments to UNIFIL in Lebanon, two years deployment to Syria and Lebanon with UNTSO and a deployment as Irish National Senior and Deputy Key Leader Engagement (KLE) Branch at NATO's Resolute Support Mission, in Kabul, Afghanistan.